gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This filtering can also be used to separate snapshot repositories from release repositories.

-Look at the [userguide](userguide/declaring_repositories.html#sec::matching_repositories_to_dependencies) for more details.
+Look at the [user manual](userguide/declaring_repositories.html#sec::matching_repositories_to_dependencies) for more details.

 ## Improvements for plugin authors

-### Conveniences for properties of type Map
+### Conveniences for Map properties

-This release includes a lazy [`MapProperty`](javadoc/org/gradle/api/provider/MapProperty.html) type which allows efficient configuration of maps in the Gradle model.
+This release includes a lazy [`MapProperty`](javadoc/org/gradle/api/provider/MapProperty.html) type which allows efficient configuration of maps in the Gradle model, for example in a project extension or task property.

+See the [user manual](userguide/lazy_configuration.html#sec:working_with_maps) for more details.

-### Allow a convention to be specified for a property
+### Specify a convention for a property

 A `convention` method is now available for property types, which allows the <em>convention</em> for a property to be specified.
-The convention is the value that is used when no value has been explicitly configured for the property.
+The convention is a value that is used when no value has been explicitly configured for the property.

+See the [user manual](userguide/lazy_configuration.html#sec:applying_conventions) for more details.

 ## Tooling API: Enhanced/additional progress events